danilyanedo7/starter-hugo-academic/content/home/experience.md

     description: |2-

         * Participated in a semester-long exchange program in the Biology Department under the **ASEAN & NON-ASEAN Scholarship**.
-        * Earned the top {{< staticref "uploads/chula.pdf" "newtab" >}}GPA{{< /staticref >}} and received recognition for my outstanding work on my special project about biological control for _Michania mirachanta_ in Saraburi, Thailand, under the supervision of Prof. Chatchawan Chaisuekul.
+        * Earned the top [GPA](uploads/chula.pdf) and received recognition for my outstanding work on my special project about biological control for _Michania mirachanta_ in Saraburi, Thailand, under the supervision of Prof. Chatchawan Chaisuekul.
         * Gained expertise in microbial infection and immunity, biodiversity, environmental science, and other key topics in biology.
         * Conducted research and published paper on my work in these areas.